 - Go to Wireless > Manage Features > Blocking Options

-- Verify that message blocking is not enabled
+- Verify that message blocking isn’t enabled

-Sprint/Other Carriers
+#Sprint/Other Carriers

 For Sprint (now part of T-Mobile) and other carriers: